 And are you aware of the fertility power of green?
 It’s magical.

 That’s why magic beans are green.
 We all know how fast and tall they grow and multiply, we’ve seen the pictures.

 All Enchanted Frogs are green.
 They have great power in their skin, that’s because it’s green.
 This is common knowledge.

 Dragons breathe fire and are really scary because they’re green.

-Dragons are green.
-They can be pretty scary, especially if they have gas.
-They really do breath fire.
-A little indigestion and you could become a pile of ash if you are standing in the way.
-Smyth also was related to a real ‘green eyed monster’.
+Also there are real green-eyed monsters.
 Now they can be very nasty.
 They want everything they see, or they will give you the evil eye.
-Goblins, trolls, and gremlins tend to be green (I know; I drove one once.
-It was green).
+Goblins, trolls, and even gremlins tend to be green.
+(I know, I drove one once.
+It was green.)

 Goo tends to be green, snot too, and puke.
 Kids love these words.
-They are magical.
-You could say puke 20 times in a row and kids will still laugh.
-It has great power, its green.
+They’re magical.
+You could say puke twenty times in a row and kids will still laugh.
+It has great power, it’s green.